Get

 5. Have Your Dog Meet Your Neighbor at Their House

 If your neighbor seems threatening to your dog, you can introduce them to show there is nothing to fear.
 A meeting will also demystify the neighbor for your pet.
 Strange sounds from unseen sources can ignite a dog’s curiosity, and they may bark out of frustration from not investigating the person beyond the fence.
-Once they know the neighbor, that excitable interest should fade.
+Once they know the neighbor, that excitable interest may fade.

 Introduce your dog to your neighbor at their house, ideally catching them while you’re on a walk.
 Meeting outside and away from your property will limit territorial stress, promoting a better experience.